GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

+= Unreleased =
+* Enhancement: Nested form field values are formatted properly through transformers.
+* Bugfix: Sort order of nested form fields could be swapped on some entries.

 = 1.11 on January 31, 2022 =

 * Feature: Survey Likert fields can return the score instead of the value by applying the `gfexcel_field_likert_use_score` hook.